trustgraph-ai/trustgraph/docs/tech-specs/capabilities.md

 ## Overview

-Authorisation in TrustGraph is **capability-based**.
-Every gateway endpoint maps to exactly one *capability*; a user's roles each grant a set of capabilities; an authenticated request is permitted when the required capability is a member of the union of the caller's role capability sets.
+Every gateway endpoint maps to exactly one *capability* — a string from a closed vocabulary defined in this document.
+When the gateway authorises a request, it hands the IAM regime four things: the authenticated identity, the required capability, the operation's resource (the structured identifier of what's being operated on), and the operation's parameters.
+The IAM regime decides allow or deny; see the [IAM contract](iam-contract.md) for the full abstraction.

+A capability is a **permission**, not a structural classification.
+`graph:read` says "the caller may read graphs"; it does not say where graphs live or how they are addressed.
+The shape of a request — whether workspace appears in the URL, the envelope, or the body, and whether it is a resource address component or an operation parameter — is determined by what the operation operates on, not by what permission it requires.
+Permission and structure are orthogonal; the contract takes both.

+This document defines:

-This document defines the capability vocabulary — the closed list of capability strings that the gateway recognises — and the open-source edition's role bundles.
+- The **capability vocabulary** — the closed list of capability strings the gateway uses as input to `authorise`.
+All IAM regimes share this vocabulary; that's the only schema the gateway and the IAM regime have to agree on.

-The capability mechanism is shared between open-source and potential 3rd party enterprise capability.
-The open-source edition ships a fixed three-role bundle (`reader`, `writer`, `admin`).
-Enterprise capability may define additional roles by composing their own capability bundles from the same vocabulary; no protocol, gateway, or backend-service change is required.
+- The **open-source role bundles** — the role-and-scope table the OSS IAM regime uses to answer `authorise` calls.
+Other regimes answer the same call differently; the bundles below are an OSS-specific implementation detail, not a contract assertion.

+A regime may evaluate `authorise` using role bundles (OSS), IdP group memberships, attribute-based policies, relationship tuples, or any other mechanism.
+The gateway is unaware of which.
+The capability strings — and the resource component vocabulary the gateway populates alongside them — are the only thing both sides have to agree on.

 ## Motivation